Mere Husband Ki Biwi: Critical response

-Deepa Gahlot of scroll.in said about the film that "It is neither funny nor daramatic enough."
+Deepa Gahlot of scroll.in said about the film that "It is neither funny nor dramatic enough."

 Pratikshya Mishra of The Quint gave 2.5 stars and said that "I often find myself asking a very basic question once a film’s end credits roll: “Is this a bad film?”
 It helps remove the film from all the hype surrounding it and the otherwise unnecessary context and look at it in its barebones form.
-In that sense, Mere Husband Ki Biwi isn’t bad.
-It’s just a wasted opportunity.
+In that sense, Mere Husband Ki Biwi isn't bad.
+It's just a wasted opportunity.
 Mere Husband Ki Biwi upsets not because of the film it is but because of the film it could have been."